simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Conditional-Logic-in-ResearchKit/Conditional-Logic-in-ResearchKit.md

 When presenting a survey or task, conditionally show specific content based on the participant's responses.
 ResearchKit provides two solutions for conditional logic.

 - **Step Navigation rules**: Conditionally navigate to a specific step based on the participant's response.
-- **Form Item Visibility rules** - Conditionally hide or show specific form questions based on results from the same form, or a form within another step.
+- **Form Item Visibility rules** - Conditionally hide or show specific form questions based on results from the same form or a form within another step.

 ### Navigating Steps Conditionally
-To conditionally navigate to, or skip specific steps during an `ORKTask`, review the following classes.
+Review the following classes to conditionally navigate to or skip specific steps during an `ORKTask`.

 - `ORKResultSelector` - A class that identifies a result within a set of task results.
 - `ORKResultPredicate` - Creates a predicate by accepting an `ORKResultSelector` and the expected result.
 - `ORKPredicateStepNavigationRule` - A class that determines what step to navigate to if a given `ORKResultPredicate` is true.
-- `ORKNavigableOrderedTask` - A subclass of the `ORKOrderedTask` that can accept one or more `ORKPredicateStepNavigationRule` objects and applies the expected conditional navigation.
+- `ORKNavigableOrderedTask` - A subclass of the `ORKOrderedTask` that can accept one or more `ORKPredicateStepNavigationRule` objects and apply the expected conditional navigation.

 The task for this example includes the steps seen below.